SSWConsulting/SSW.Rules.Content/rules/attention-to-detail/rule.md

 [ChatGPT](https://chat.openai.com) is great at serving as a second set of eyes.
 Pass in the email or information you want to convey and ask it if you missed anything.
 Even better, use [Reflexion](/reflexion) to critique your work.
 The results will give you confidence that your response is correct and adequate.

-Spell checkers like [Grammarly](https://www.grammarly.com) are another great tool.
+Spell checkers like [Grammarly](https://www.grammarly.com) are also great tools.
 They check your work on the fly and flag any issues immediately.

 ### 3. Take your time